-When possible, panels should be strongly encouraged to use conference calls or alternative communication technologies for meetings other than hearings and appeals/procedural reviews to expedite the decision-making process.
-Use of conference calls or alternative communication technologies during the course of a hearing shall be governed by Professional Standards Policy Statement #56, "Remote" Testimony.
-(Revised 11/14)
+When possible, panels should be strongly encouraged to use conference calls, virtual meetings, or alternative communication technologies for meetings to expedite the decision-making process.
+Use of conference calls, virtual meetings, or alternative communication technologies during the course of a hearing shall be governed by Professional Standards Policy Statement #56, Remote Testimony and Virtual Hearings.
+(Revised 11/21)